-Victoria Janssen's most recent novel is The Duke and the Pirate Queen, fantasy erotica from Harlequin (2010).
+Victoria Janssen's reviews for Publishers Weekly.
+Her most recent novel is The Duke and the Pirate Queen, fantasy erotica (Harlequin Spice, 2010).
 It has pirates, sharks, and the Island of the Lotus Eaters (or maybe that episode of Star Trek in which Spock puffs flowers with Jill Ireland).
-It's set in the same universe as her first novel, The Duchess, Her Maid, The Groom and Their Lover (2008).
-The Duchess… subverted a number of romance novel tropes and might be the only Harlequin book ever featuring a sex scene with eunuchs.
-It's been translated into French, German, and Russian.
-Coincidentally, Janssen studied two of those languages.
-Now she wishes she'd studied harder!
-Her second novel, The Moonlight Mistress (2009), an erotic historical set during World War One, was a finalist for an RT Book Reviews Reviewers' Choice Award.
-A tie-in story with a cross-dressing heroine, "Under Her Uniform," was published as a Spice Brief.
+It's set in the same universe as her first novel, The Duchess, Her Maid, The Groom and Their Lover (Harlequin Spice, 2008), which has been translated into French, German, and Russian.
+Her major historical research interest is WWI, which is reflected in some of her fiction.
+Her second novel, The Moonlight Mistress (Harlequin Spice, 2009), an erotic historical set during that period, was a finalist for an RT Book Reviews Reviewers' Choice Award.
+A tie-in story with a cross-dressing soldier heroine, "Under Her Uniform," was translated into Japanese.

-Janssen has sold over thirty short stories, many of them genre, including stories in Sex in the System (Tan, ed.), So Fey (Berman, ed.), and Periphery (Jamneck, ed.).
-Her most recent story, "The Aid Station," will appear in For the Love of a Soldier in November 2014.
+Janssen has sold over thirty short stories, many of them genre, including stories in Sex in the System (Running Press, 2006), So Fey (Haworth Press, 2007), and Periphery (Alice Street Editions, 2007).
+Her most recent story, "Still Marching," appears in Best Lesbian Erotica of the Year Volume 3 (Cleis Press, 2018).
 For a full list of her publications, please visit her website at victoriajanssen.com.
-She's a regular blogger for both Heroes & Heartbreakers (romance) and The Criminal Element (mystery), and reviews for Publishers Weekly.
-You can follow her on twitter @victoriajanssen.
+Other interests include fan fiction, fan studies, comics, choral singing, and fighting the patriarchy.
+You can follow her on Twitter @victoriajanssen.